 For federal income tax purposes, the notes will be characterized as indebtedness to a noteholder other than the owner of the owner trust certificates and not as representing an ownership interest in the assets of the trust or an equity interest in the trust and the certificates will represent beneficial ownership interest in the assets of the grantor trust.
-In addition, for federal income tax purposes, the trust will not be classified as an association taxable as a corporation or a "publicly traded partnership" as defined in Treasury regulation section 1.7704-1, and the grantor trust will be classified as a grantor trust under subpart E, part I of subchapter J of Chapter 1 of the Internal Revenue Code of 1986, as amended (referred to as the "Code" in this prospectus supplement) and not as a partnership or an association taxable as a corporation, and the grantor trust certificates will be characterized as evidencing ownership interests in the class A-5 notes and class A-IO notes.
-The class A-5-1 certificates and class A-5-2 certificates will be treated as stripped bonds.
-The class A-IO certificates will be treated as stripped coupons and as having been issued with "original issue discount" within the meaning of section 1273(a) of the Code.
+In addition, for federal income tax purposes, the trust will not be classified as an association taxable as a corporation or a "publicly traded partnership" as defined in Treasury regulation section 1.7704-1, and the grantor trust will be classified as a grantor trust under subpart E, part I of subchapter J of Chapter 1 of the Internal Revenue Code of 1986, as amended (referred to as the "Code" in this prospectus supplement) and not as a partnership or an association taxable as a corporation, and the grantor trust certificates will be characterized as evidencing ownership interests in the class A-5 notes and as constituting interests in "stripped notes" (or, in the case of the class A-IO certificates, "stripped coupons") within the meaning of section 1286 of the Code.
+The class A-IO certificates will be treated as having been issued with "original issue discount" within the meaning of section 1273(a) of the Code.
 See "U.S. Federal Income Tax Consequences" in the prospectus.